PredaaA/PredaaA/README.md

 <h1 align="center">👋 Hello there, I'm Predä</h1>

-I am a self-taught developer, curious about learning new things all the time.
+I am a self-taught and freelance developer, curious about learning new things all the time.
 With a love for Docker.

 Always looking for new opportunities. 👀

 ## Projects

-I am working on many different projects, but most of them are related around [Discord](https://discord.com), and my bot, [Martine](https://martinebot.com).
+I am working on many different projects, but most of them are related around [Discord](https://discord.com) and my bot, [Martine](https://martinebot.com).

 - [Martine](https://martinebot.com) - A multipurpose Discord bot.
 - [Martine API](https://api.martinebot.com) - Get random images from Reddit, also do image generation.